 The Chesapeake Bay watershed is one of the most extraordinary places in America.
 The nation’s largest estuary and its network of streams, creeks and rivers hold tremendous ecological, cultural, economic, historic and recreational value for the region and its citizens.
 The Chesapeake Bay is our Nation’s largest and most productive estuary.
 It is also a powerful economic engine that holds tremendous ecological, cultural, historic and recreational value.
 Its vast network of more than 180,000 miles of creeks, streams and rivers flows through six states and the District of Columbia.
 Nearly 18 million people live, work and play on the diverse landscape draining into this magnificent body of water.

-The Chesapeake Bay Program partnership (the Partnership) was formed in 1983 when the Governors of Maryland, Virginia, Pennsylvania, the Mayor of the District of Columbia, the Chair of the Chesapeake Bay Commission and the Administrator of the Environmental Protection Agency signed the first Chesapeake Bay agreement.
-This agreement recognized the “historical decline of living resources” in the Chesapeake Bay and committed to a cooperative approach to “fully address the extent, complexity, and sources of pollutants entering the Bay.”
-For the past 30 years, this regional partnership has implemented policies, engaged in scientific investigation, and coordinated actions among the states, the federal government and the District to improve and protect the health of the Chesapeake Bay watershed.
+To restore and protect this national treasure, the Chesapeake Bay Program partnership (the Partnership) was formed in 1983 when the Governors of Maryland, Virginia, Pennsylvania, the Mayor of the District of Columbia, the Chair of the Chesapeake Bay Commission and the Administrator of the Environmental Protection Agency signed the first Chesapeake Bay agreement.
+That agreement recognized the “historical decline of living resources” in the Chesapeake Bay and committed to a cooperative approach to “fully address the extent, complexity, and sources of pollutants entering the Bay.”
+For the past 30 years, this regional partnership has implemented policies, engaged in scientific investigation, and coordinated actions among the states, the federal government and the District .
 The Partnership is recognized as one of the Nation’s premier estuarine restoration efforts.

 Much progress has been made, but there is more to do especially in the face of continued challenges such as changes in population, loss of farm and forest lands and changing environmental conditions.
-Today the Partnership recommits to the Bay watershed restoration effort with a new Chesapeake Bay Watershed Agreement (Agreement) that strengthens our efforts and continues to be guided by science and the lessons learned from our experiences.
+Through this Agreement the Partnership recommits to the Bay watershed restoration effort with a new Chesapeake Bay Watershed Agreement (Agreement) that strengthens its efforts and continues to be guided by science and the lessons learned from our experiences.

 One of the most important lessons learned from the past three decades is that while watershed-wide partnerships help to coordinate and catalyze, implementation happens locally.
-Local governments are key partners as are individual citizens, businesses, watershed organizations and other non-governmental organizations.
-By working together to engage, empower and facilitate local government and others, we will leverage resources and ensure better outcomes.
+Local governments are key partners as are individual citizens, businesses, watershed groups and other non-governmental organizations.
+Working together to engage, empower and facilitate these partners will leverage resources and ensure better outcomes.

 Bay watershed restoration and protection efforts have shown that measurable results coupled with firm accountability yield the most significant results.
 The Partnership stands ready to embrace new ideas, technologies and policies that will help us meet our goals.
-We are committed to improving verification and transparency of our actions to strengthen and increase public confidence in the Partnership’s efforts.
+The Partnership is committed to improving verification and transparency of our actions to strengthen and increase public confidence in its efforts.

-The original Agreement laid the foundation for a cooperative program that now includes New York, West Virginia and Delaware, as well as the original signatories, as full partners in the Chesapeake Bay Program and the Chesapeake Executive Council.
+The original agreement laid the foundation for a cooperative program that now includes New York, West Virginia and Delaware, as well as the original signatories, as full partners in the Chesapeake Bay Program and the Chesapeake Executive Council.
 Due in part to a 2009 Presidential Executive Order, more than 12 federal agencies have also reaffirmed and augmented their longstanding and shared commitment to restoring and protecting the Chesapeake Bay.

 This Agreement acknowledges that the Partnership cannot address every issue at once and that progress must be made in a strategic manner, focusing on efforts that will achieve the most cost-effective results.
 Watershed restoration and protection have the potential to become integral drivers of the region's economy.
 To that end, the Partnership is committed to achieving restoration success while maximizing the economic benefits to local communities across the region.